Pension funds demand BlackRock disclose its political activity in the wake of U.S. Capitol riots

 And they are asking whether the firm intends to swear off contributions to the 147 congressional Republicans who opposed certifying President Biden’s election.
 The officials also want BlackRock to detail all of its political spending and throw its weight behind shareholder proposals to force similar transparency from companies in which it invests.

 BlackRock’s political action committee contributed $85,000 in campaign cash directly to 15 Republicans who sought to overturn the election results.
-The firm announced it is pausing its political giving in the wake of the Capitol riot, and Fink said he is considering whether to shutter the PAC altogether.
+The firm announced it is pausing its political giving in the wake of the U.S. Capitol riot, and Fink said he is considering whether to shutter the PAC altogether.

 Lawmakers who objected to election results have been cut off from 20 of their 30 biggest corporate PAC donors